samuelgr/Xidi/README.md

 - A game already speaks XInput to controllers.
 These games are modern enough to support Xbox-type controllers natively.

-- The controllers intended for use with a particular game are not XInput-based controllers.
+- The problem arises with controllers that are not XInput-based controllers.
 Xidi will not communicate with non-XInput controllers.

 - The problem arises from an older non-XInput controller being used with an XInput-based game.
 This is the inverse of the problem Xidi solves, for which solution like the [Xbox 360 Controller Emulator](https://www.x360ce.com/) is needed.